 What are the core beliefs of the Black Smoke Crew?

 Family is our top priority.
 It’s not just about blood ties; sometimes, the ones we make are more important than the ones we come from.
-I make sure to spend quality time with my two kids and four grandchildren.
+I make sure to spend quality time with my two kids, four grandchildren and my nieces and nephews.

 We believe that being “aggressive” means being educated about potential hazards.
 You don’t need a red or white helmet to make a difference; everyone plays a crucial role.